On Existence and Uniqueness of Formal Power Series Solutions of Algebraic Ordinary Differential Equations: Global vanishing order

 Similarly, let $\tilde{\textbf{c}} = (-\frac{1}{8}, - \frac{1}{2}, 1, c_3)$, where $c_3$ is an arbitrary constant in $\K$.
 Using item 2 of Theorem~\ref{THM:global}, we deduce that $\tilde{\textbf{c}}$ can be extended into a formal power solution of $F(y) = 0$ if and only if $c_3 = 0$.
 In the affirmative case, $\mathcal{V}_{\tilde{\textbf{c}}}(F) = \{ \tilde{\textbf{c}} \}$ and we find that is the corresponding solution.

 Actually, one can verify that $y_1(x),y_2(x)$ are all the formal power series solutions of $F(y) = 0$ with $[x^0] S_F(y) = 0$.
-Therefore, the set of formal power series solutions of $F(y) = 0$ at the origin is equal to where which can be determined by Proposition~\ref{PROP:ImplicitFunctionTheorem}. \end{Example}
+Therefore, the set of formal power series solutions of $F(y) = 0$ is equal to where which can be determined by Proposition~\ref{PROP:ImplicitFunctionTheorem}. \end{Example}

-The next example illustrates a differential polynomial with vanishing order two. \begin{Example} Consider the AODE which has vanishing order $2$.